radiocosmology/draco/README.md

 ```
 $ pip install git+https://github.com/radiocosmology/draco.git
 ```
-or by downloading the package and running the `setup.py` script:
+or by downloading the package and running `pip` from within the package directory:
 ```
 $ cd draco
 $ pip install -e .